Monday March 2nd, 2026

 I put Nugget to sleep.

-So I decided for him - and called a gentle euthansia-focused vet to the apartment.
+So, I decided for him - and called a gentle, euthanasia-focused vet to the apartment.

 That last day I ordered him sushi and he ate a bit.
-I lay on the floor with him until she came - aware it was our last hours - touched him gently, loved on his ears, admired his white eye-liner and muzzle, and a stroke or two down his soft creamy throat.
+I lay on the floor with him until she came - aware it was our last hours - touched him lightly, loved on his ears, admired his white eyeliner and muzzle, and he offered a stroke or two down his soft, creamy throat.
 I spoke to him about our years together and of what was coming.

 When she arrived, he got up to investigate the new person at the door.
 She asked me some questions about him, and assessed his condition.
-She agreed it was a good time to let him go to the long sleep - when I asked her if she thought it was the right time.
+I asked if she thought he was ready, and she agreed it was a good time to let him go to the long sleep.

-She knelt beside us with a very fine syringe needle to dose him with a pain relieving cocktail of drugs.
+She knelt beside us with a very fine syringe to dose him with a pain-relieving cocktail.
 In a minute or so his little dark grey head sank down into the crook of my arm and my palm - asleep.
-She'd said his heart would still be beating, and I raised him to my ear to hear the peaceful sussuration of his heart, and I felt his long slow breaths through my other palm at his belly.
+She'd said his heart would still be beating, and I raised him to my ear to hear the regular susurration of his heart, and I felt his long slow breaths through my other palm at his belly.

-Her back to me, she prepared the another needle and line.
-She returned to our side and adjusted his body a bit to give her access, and slipped a wee-wee pad beneath him.
+Her back to me, she prepared another needle.
+She returned to our side and adjusted his body a bit, slipping a wee-wee pad beneath him.
 Then she inserted the needle.
 And this was the last dose.

-Suddenly I didn't know how to hold him any longer.
-I couldn't move - I just held him until she gently took him from me to arrange him in a basket and shroud she'd brought, and to clip off a bit of fur to leave with me in a little bottle.
+Suddenly I didn't know how to hold him.
+I couldn't move - until she gently took him from me to arrange him in the basket and shroud she'd brought.
+She clipped off a bit of fur and placed it in a little bottle to leave with me.

 Things I loved about Nugget...